Whatever the social network, there’s a right way and wrong way to use it, especially if your focus is on growing your business or career.

 Remember: LinkedIn is not Facebook or Twitter.
 This is a professional network.

-Keep your comments positive and avoid wasting your time in pointless debates, after all, you have some new business to generate!
+Keep your comments positive, and avoid wasting your time in pointless debates.
+After all, you have some new business to generate!

 While becoming a LION (LinkedIn Open Networker) may seem like an excellent way to grow your network quickly, it is neither efficient nor effective.

 Your network will be far more useful if you focus on connecting with reputable people and targeted prospects.

-20. LinkedIn Groups
+20. Join LinkedIn groups

-What are the right LinkedIn Groups?
+What are the right LinkedIn groups?

-It’s fine to join some of these groups, but don’t miss out on joining the groups that are filled with prospects for you to quickly find and connect with.
+It’s fine to join these groups, but don’t miss out on the groups filled with prospects for you to quickly find and connect with.

 LinkedIn is a social platform for businesses and professionals.